Mike Burton (politician)

 Michael Leigh Burton (born August 4, 1941, in Alhambra, California) is an American politician.
-He served in the Oregon House of Representatives from 1985–1995 and was Speaker Pro-tempore (temporarily) in the 1991 session.
+He served in the Oregon House of Representatives from 1985 to 1995 and was Speaker Pro-tempore (temporarily) in the 1991 session.

-He was the Executive Officer of Metro, a regional government in the Portland, Oregon metropolitan area, from 1995-2003.
+He was the Executive Officer of Metro, a regional government in the Portland, Oregon metropolitan area, from 1995 to 2003.
 He was a member of the original Metro Council (elected in 1978) and served until 1982.

 He was also vice provost and executive director of Portland State University's school of Extended Studies from 2003 to 2011.

 Following an audit over his travel expenses by PSU, he resigned from the university in June 2011 after being threatened to be put on an administrative leave.
 He was convicted of official misconduct in 2012 for falsely claiming his pleasure trip to Europe in 2010 as a work related expense.
 As of 2019, Burton lives in Vancouver, Washington.

 1995 election

 Burton was elected to his first term as Executive Officer in 1995.
 He ran on a platform of maintaining a tight urban growth boundary and expansion of regional parks and facilities.

 Metro is responsible for managing the Portland metropolitan region's urban growth boundary and is required by state law to have a 20-year supply of land for future residential development inside the boundary.
 Every five years, the Metro Council is required to conduct a review of the land supply and, if necessary, expand the boundary to meet that requirement.
 In its 2002 review, the Metro Council also asked technical staff to determine how much land would be required to meet a 20-year land supply for new jobs.

 One of Burton's first acts was the implementation of an Open Spaces and Trails ballot measure approved by the voters.
 This $135.6 million bond measure called for the purchase of 6,000 acres of land within the Metro area to be preserved.

 The region purchased more than 8,000 acres of natural areas, and nearly 74 miles of stream and river frontage have been protected.
 More than 100 local park projects in neighborhoods across the region offer biking, hiking and wildlife watching opportunities close to home.